We love dragons at Kids of the Wild, particularly Toothless and especially Bearded weirdies like this cute guy, Fenster, under attack from St George.

 On Tuesday, exhausted as she was, we had to wake her 2 hours early for a hospital MRI scan she didn’t want to have.
 She knew that afterwards she’d be pumped with more chemo she didn’t want to have – poisoned basically, causing severe nausea, pain, weight loss, nerve issues, constipation and 3 days on a drip that wakes her every two hours for the toilet.

 She didn’t cry, moan, complain nor avoid getting up.
 She simply got dressed and got on with it, coming to me wordlessly for a long hard hug which said more than a million words about what she was feeling.
 But she did it.

 As a parent the hardest thing is sitting helpless as that poison is pumped in, watching your child become tired and lethargic, seeing her skin yellow, her eyes sink, lose sparkle and form deep brown bags beneath.

 You sit there, watching the drugs break her into pieces, willing it to stop yet willing it to work at the same time and all you can do is hold her hand as she, through sheer strength of will, puts all her pieces slowly back together.

 Read Beautiful Beads for Courageous Cancer Kids to see one of the ways our brave warrior children are saluted for their incredible courage.

 The Tapestry of Life

-It has proved impossible to write about our experiences in the last weeks, not least because one of my best friends, also the Mum of Caroline’s best friend, died of cancer during Caroline’s second round of chemo, with the funeral held last week during Chemo 3.
+It has proved impossible to write about our experiences in the last weeks, not least because the Mum of Caroline’s best friend, one of my best friends, died of cancer during Caroline’s second round of chemo, with the funeral held last week during Chemo 3.